What is Aerodynamic Drag?

 How to reduce the Aerodynamic Drag?

 Firstly, you can lower the drag coefficient by streamlining the exterior body of the vehicle.
-Streamlining the body requires the characteristic use of the lines and precise calculation of the surrounding airspeed.
-In some high-speed cars, the manufacturers install a rear spoiler onto the boot.
-It helps to reduce the drag to a great extent.
+Streamlining the body requires the use of character lines and precise calculation of the surrounding airspeed.
+In some high-speed cars, the manufacturers install a rear spoiler onto the boot to reduce the drag to a great extent.

-To reduce the aerodynamic drag further, the manufacturers use character lines on the exteriors of the body right from the concept.
+To reduce the aerodynamic drag further, the manufacturers use character lines on the exteriors of the car's body right from its concept stage.
 These lines help the air to pass smoothly over the body and thus, reducing the air resistance.

-Read more about how the aerodynamic drag affects the fuel economy here.
+Read here more about how the aerodynamic drag affects the fuel economy.

 Read On: What are the Vehicle Body Pillars?>>